Mizan-Sanzi/Mizan-Sanzi/README.md

 - 👀 I’m interested in Web Technology.
 - 🌱 I’m currently learning front-end web development.
 - 💞️ I’m looking to collaborate on any project related to web development.
-- 📫 How to reach me ...
-(I will add soon the details of my contact information).
+- 📫 How to reach me ... (pleasemailmizan@gmail.com).
-- 😄 Pronouns: Mizan Rahman
+- 😄 Pronouns: As you think comfortable.
 - ⚡ Fun fact: Learning is fun!

 <!---